 You may have seen my work, if not my nameAs a writer or an editor, I have been published by a number of think tanks.
-In addition, my work has appeared in newspapers and other publications such as The Detroit News, Kansas City Star, Minneapolis Star-Tribune, Politics in Minnesota, Wichita Eagle, and the Daily Caller.
-Some of the op-eds I have edited appeared in USA Today and The Wall Street Journal.
+In addition, my work has appeared in newspapers and other publications such as the Detroit News, Detroit Free Press, Kansas City Star, Minneapolis Star-Tribune, Politics in Minnesota, The Daily Caller, The Hill, USA Today, and the Wichita Eagle.
 I also have ghostwritten a major report (over 80 pages) for a national policy organization.

 On occasion, I appear on the radio

 Though the written word is my primary medium, I have been interviewed on WJR-AM, Michigan; WKLA-AM, Michigan; WWTC-AM, Minnesota; and KVRS-AM, Oklahoma.